miculan/miculan.github.io/_pages/scrap.md

 Furthermore, to achieve a more natural and practical approach, we introduced the notion of _complete ordered families of equivalence relations_ (COFE) in {%cite dgm:types02%}.
 COFE offer a more intuitive alternative to specific ultrametric spaces and integrates well with [formalizations](https://1lab.dev/Cat.Instances.OFE.html).
 This led to COFE becoming a standard tool in [synthetic guarded domain theory](https://ncatlab.org/nlab/show/synthetic+guarded+domain+theory) and step-indexed logical relations like in [Iris](https://iris-project.org/), a verification framework crucial for proving the correctness and semantic soundness of the [Rust programming language](https://www.rust-lang.org/).

 ...to be continued...

+metamodels
+Operational
+2006-...
+Bigraphs

+Semantics of processes and calculi.
+GSOS.
+Also Quantitative.

+weak bisimulations.